What is laser marking on plastic extrusion?

 Benefits of Laser Marking Plastic

-The advantages of modern laser markers are that do not have contact roller encoders and inkjet markers.
+The advantages of modern laser markers are that they do not have contact roller encoders and inkjet markers.

 Because roller encoders and other contact printers use analog technology, the label cannot contain variable data and must be changed manually.
 For example, changing the company name, product serial number, or barcode.